 Historical Marvels: Gallipoli and Çanakkale

 You’ll find the historical marvels of Gallipoli and Çanakkale on the western shores of the Sea of Marmara.
 Gallipoli, known for its significant role in World War I, is a place of remembrance and reflection.
 Visit the battlefields, pay homage to the fallen soldiers, and gain a deeper understanding of the sacrifices made during the war.
-Nearby, Çanakkale offers a gateway to the ancient city of Troy, where the legendary Trojan War unfolded.
+Nearby, Çanakkale offers a gateway to the ancient city of Troy, where the legendary Trojan War is said to have unfolded.

 Preserving the Sea: Challenges and Solutions